-MPD NEXT STEPS: Corporal punishment is expressly prohibited, and schools do not use electronic control devices.
-See MMSD Policies and Procedures: 4221 Use of Restraint and/or Seclusion.
+Corporal punishment is expressly prohibited, and schools do not use electronic control devices.

 Law enforcement agencies should work with schools to create a continuum of developmentally appropriate and proportional consequences for addressing ongoing and escalating student misbehavior after all appropriate interventions have been attempted.